phumemory/phumemory/README.md

 # Hi there 👋
 - I'm Phu age ?

-I live in Thailand Studying and spending free time to sit and fix the code day by day.
+I live in Thailand and am currently studying computer engineering and spending free time to sit and fix the code day by day.

 - 💬 Discord **phumemory**